jimhigson/oboe.js-website/content/why.md

 Despite being a stream, the aggregator's output is 100% valid JSON so it remains compatible with standard AJAX tools.
-A streaming parser like Oboe.js reads the resource as a stream but a tool which does not understand streaming has no problem reading it like a static resource.
+A streaming parser like Oboe.js reads the resource as a stream but a tool which does not understand streaming will have no problem reading it like a static resource.

 Historic and live data on the same transport